A2Zadeh/ACL_Challenge_HML_20/README.md

 B. Download the raw data and process it

 NOTE: When you are ready for the challenge test set, you have to contact the challenge organizers to get the intervals of sentences in the test set.
+You also have to fill the file Challenge_HML_PA.pdf and send it to orgainzers.

 ## Option A: Using the CMU Multimodal SDK